Tomjg1/gitWorkshop/README.md

 5. Commit the second bug fix
 6. Now that our fixBug branch is working perfectly, we checkout main to merge the changes
 7. Merge the changes from bugFix into our main branch
 8. Now that we have fixed our bug, we can delete or bugFix branch.
 All this does is remove the pointer to this commit, the commit history still exists.
-We just want to clean up our git and keep things organized
+We just want to clean up our git and keep things organized.

 ## Working with remotes:
 - Now the fun begins.
 How do we work as a team?
-- First lets talk about the connection between our local and remote repositories
+- First let's talk about the connection between our local and remote repositories
 - I want you to fork this repo on GitHub, creating your own version of the repo,
+    - A forked repo is now yours, you can do whatever you want to it (within the laws of the license).
+Your changes will not affect the original repo unless you make a request to pull your changes into the original repo
-- Next, create a branch: `yourNameDev` within GitHub
+- Next, create a branch in your new GitHub repo: `yourNameDev`
-- Then clone it into your local machine using the ssh download key
+- Then clone the repo to your local machine using the ssh download key
+- Click the big green `"<>Code"` button, select SSH, and copy the text
-- in terminal, navigate to where you want to copy the folder to
+- In a terminal, or on Windows a Git Bash terminal, navigate to where you want to copy the folder to.
 ```
 cd ~/Documents/
-git clone git@github.com:DannyPlatt/gitWorkshop.git
+git clone git@github.com:DannyPlatt/gitWorkshop.git   (paste the text here)
 cd gitWorkshop/
 ```
 - `git clone` copies a remote repository into your file system and initializes the repository